goadesign/examples/streaming/README.md

 ## Gotchas

-* goa v2 uses websockets to implement streaming in the HTTP transport layer.
+* Goa uses websockets to implement streaming in the HTTP transport layer.
 The [websocket protocol](https://tools.ietf.org/html/rfc6455) has two parts, an opening handshake and the data transfer.
 The opening handshake always uses a `GET` request to the server to upgrade the HTTP connection to a websocket connection.
-Therefore, even though your goa v2 HTTP endpoint in a streaming method defines a verb other than `GET`, the first HTTP request is always a `GET`.
+Therefore, even though your Goa HTTP endpoint in a streaming method defines a verb other than `GET`, the first HTTP request is always a `GET`.
 This could potentially lead to requests to your streaming endpoint get routed to some other endpoint using the `GET` verb.
 To avoid this,